-For example, \citet{zhou_fvnet_2019}, \citet{shi_pv-rcnn_2020}, and \citet{deng_voxel_2021} transfer the proposals of the 2D-representation into a spatial representation not by extruding an unrestricted search space along the $z$-axis but as fully defined anchor-based 3D proposals by a 2D to 3D conversion of the projections.
-3D-compatible detection methods such as anchorless and anchor-based 3D-CNNs or PointNets can then be deployed for the refinement.
+For example, \citet{zhou_fvnet_2019}, \citet{shi_pv-rcnn_2020} and \citet{deng_voxel_2021} transfer the proposals of the 2D-representation into a spatial representation not by extruding an unrestricted search space along the $z$-axis but as fully defined anchor-based 3D proposals by a 2D to 3D conversion of the projections.
+3D-compatible detection methods such as anchorless and anchor-based 3D CNNs or PointNets can then be deployed for refinement.

-\citet{chen_fast_2019} first generate voxelized candidate boxes that are further processed in a pointwise representation during a second stage.
-3D- and 2D-CNNs are stacked upon a VFE-encoded representation for proposals in the first stage, and only then a PointNet-based network is applied for the refinement of the proposals.
+\citet{chen_fast_2019} first generate voxelized candidate boxes that are further processed in a point-wise representation during a second stage.
+3D and 2D CNNs are stacked upon a VFE-encoded representation for proposals in the first stage, and only then a PointNet-based network is applied for the refinement of the proposals.

 \citet{ku_monocular_2019} use an anchor-based monocular 2D detection to estimate the spatial centroid of the object.
 An object instance is then reconstructed and laid on the proposal in the point cloud, helping to regress the final 3D bounding box.